curator-wik/curator-gui/README.md

 Then npm start.
 Your browser should launch and navigate to `localhost:8079`.

+### Running unit tests
+Unit tests are written with jasmine and run with the Karma test runner.
+To start Karma in watching mode, run `npm test`.
+The `karma.conf.js` currently will attempt to launch Chrome for its JS execution engine, so you need Chrome.

 ### Pointing curator-gui at a Curator API endpoint
 The GUI assumes it is hosted out of a .phar file, and so it first looks for its API endpoint at a URL relative to the one that it was served out of.
 When it is